Engin-Boot/pong-stage-aditiambadkar/Stage0/playerName().md

 ### Scenario: -describe-a-scenario-of-this-module

-  Given player launches the pong game application and is on the main page which has "Start" button
+  Given player launches the Pong game application and is on the main page which has "Start" button

   When player clicks on "Start" button